 Built a PE due diligence platform inside Bain and took it from concept to revenue in 18 months.

-I build and sell B2B products from work I know firsthand.
+I build B2B products from customer work.

 A few outcomes from shipped work